CubeHosting/.github/README.md

-# .github

-🌐 Welcome to CubeHosting
+# 🌐 Welcome to CubeHosting

 CubeHosting is a modern and user-friendly hosting platform designed to simplify web hosting for everyone — from beginners to advanced developers.

 We offer a reliable and scalable hosting environment with intuitive tools, fast servers, and a clean interface to get your projects online in no time.
 Whether you're launching your first website or managing complex applications, CubeHosting gives you full control with ease.